dstaulcu/outlook_email_assistant_v3/README.md

 The add-in supports multiple AI providers with automatic model discovery:

-- **OpenAI**: GPT-4, GPT-3.5-turbo with API key authentication
-- **Anthropic**: Claude models with API key authentication
+- **OpenAI-Compatible**: Standard OpenAI API endpoints with API key authentication
-- **Azure OpenAI**: Enterprise-grade OpenAI models with Azure authentication
 - **Ollama**: Local LLM hosting with automatic model detection via `/api/tags`
-- **Custom Endpoints**: Support for any OpenAI-compatible API endpoint
+- **Custom On-Site Providers**: Support for OnSiteProvider-1, OnSiteProvider-2, and other OpenAI-compatible endpoints available in your work environment

 ### Default Configurations
 - Provider endpoints and models are defined in `src/default-providers.json` and `src/default-models.json`